rangdipkinium/p4/README.md

 Here is the distribution of labels of the 6680 training and 835 validation images.
-We can see that most of the label counts for each dataset are close to the median, with very few outliers:
+We can see that most of the label counts for each dataset are close to the median, with very few outliers (the interquartile ranges are small compared to the mean:

 ![file](dist.png)